DylanMoss1/RubiksCubeSolver/README.md

 I have always loved solving Rubik's cubes and creating a program to solve them has always been an itch I've wanted to scratch, during this holiday I finally felt like I'd learnt all the skills I needed to take on this challenge.

-This is the largest project I had worked on at the time which allowed me to learn how to manage and structure large projects.
+This is the largest project I had worked on at the time which allowed me to learn how to structure and manage a software development project.
 The code also became complicated very quickly so learning how to effectively document my code was another useful skill I learnt.

 I greatly enjoyed this project and would love to come back to it in the future to optimise and add more features to it.